janpolowinski/task-processing-unit-for-dswarm/README.md

 * ```on-the-fly transform``` (input data will be ingested (/generated) on-the-fly + export data will be directly returned from the transformation result, without storing it in the data hub)
 * any combination of the previous scenarios ;)

 The fastest scenario is ```on-the-fly transform```, since it doesn't store anything in the data hub and does only the pure data processing.
 So it's recommend for data transformation scenarios, where only the output is important, but not the archiving of the data.
 Currently, this scenario only supports XML export.
-So, if you would like to have an RDF export of your transformed data, then you need to run the TPU with the parameter for persisting the task execution result in the data hub (the current implementation of RDF-export does only work in combination with the data hub).
+So, if you would like to have an RDF export of your transformed data, then you need to run the TPU with the parameter for persisting the task execution result in the data hub (the current implementation of RDF export does only work in combination with the data hub).
 The ```on-the-fly transform``` scenario can easily be parallelized via splitting your input data resource into several parts.
 Then each part can processed in parallel.

 ## Requirements

 For a (complete) TPU task execution you need to provide (at least):
 * a [metadata repository](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#metadata-repository) that contains the projects with the mappings that you would like to include into your task
 * the data resource(s) that should act as input for your task execution
-* the output data model (schema) to which the data should be mapped to (usually this can be the same as it is utilized in the projects of the mappings)
+* the output data model (schema) to which the data should be mapped to (usually this can be the same as the one utilized in the mapping projects)

 ## Configuration